BlackCetha/SteamAuthOOP/README.md

 If you choose to use the steam web-api you need to follow the Steam Web API Terms of Use found at http://steamcommunity.com/dev/apiterms

-The marked code is taken from Syntax_Error's "Ultra Simple Steam-Login" Class found at http://forums.steampowered.com/forums/showthread.php?t=1430511
+The marked code is taken from Syntax_Error's "Ultra Simple Steam-Login" Class found at ~<http://forums.steampowered.com/forums/showthread.php?t=1430511>~ (Link is dead, [archive version](https://web.archive.org/web/20170524123709/http://forums.steampowered.com/forums/showthread.php?t=1430511))